 The Landlord Tenant Board Is Gradually Expanding Operations.
 When the Landlord Tenant Board Will Return to Normal Services Remains Unknown.

-A Helpful Guide For What to Expect From the Landlord Tenant Board As Operations Restart
+Understanding What to Expect From the Landlord Tenant Board Due to Covid Causing Delays

 Following many months of restricted operations providing attention to only those matters constituting as serious health and safety risks as well as involving unlawful conduct, the Landlord Tenant Board is beginning work on a resumption of, somewhat, normal operations.
 Of course, where the Landlord Tenant Board was struggling with operational challenges prior to the Covid19 Crisis, it should be presumed that normal operations, meaning normal operations in the context of what would be expected of an efficient tribunal, may remain far off.
 Accordingly, it may be prudent to avoid presuming that all matters will now receive prompt attention and scheduling.

 As per the Landlord Tenant Board announcement dated July 30th, effective August 1st, the resumption of operations involves a gradual expansion of services; and accordingly, the details regarding a return to fully normal operations remain unknown.
 At present, the Landlord Tenant Board: